We are very happy to have our very own Naturopath, Nicola Simpson joining us at AlkaWay.

 It’s a story echoed across cyberspace.
 But is it true?
 In the case of tomatoes, no. A study by the Department of Food Science and Institute of Comparative and Environmental Toxicology, Stocking Hall, Cornell University in 2002 actually found that heating of tomatoes enhanced their antioxidant value and bio-accessible lycopene content in tomatoes and produced no significant changes in the total phenolics and total flavonoids content.

 Another ‘Fruit Myth’ says that we would derive the real benefit of fruit only if we eat the whole fruit with the surrounding tissue.
 The theory goes that it is the walls of the cells holding the juice that hold the true benefits.
 Sadly, it’s just not true.
-The most fruit cell wall is composed of cellulose, a linear polysaccharide polymer with many glucose monosaccharide units.
+Most fruit cell wall is composed of cellulose, a linear polysaccharide polymer with many glucose monosaccharide units.
 The acetal linkage is beta which makes it different from starch.
 This peculiar difference in acetal linkages results in a major difference in digestibility in humans.
-Humans are unable to digest cellulose because the appropriate enzymes to break down the beta acetal linkages are just not there.
+Humans are unable to digest cellulose because the appropriate enzymes to break down the beta-acetal linkages are just not there.

-The only upside of eating fruit cellulose is that it assists in supplying fibre, which assists healthy digestion in the lower intestinal tract.. something we could get from a myriad of alternative food sources.
+The only upside of eating fruit cellulose is that it assists in supplying fibre, which assists healthy digestion in the lower intestinal tract… something we could get from a myriad of alternative food sources.

 Traditional Chinese: an alternative dietary system with a very long pedigree.

-.Although raw fruits and vegetables are usually considered beneficial, in traditional Chinese medicine, eating too many raw fruits and vegetables cause an imbalance in the body.
+.Although raw fruits and vegetables are usually considered beneficial, in traditional Chinese medicine, eating too many raw fruits and vegetables causes an imbalance in the body.
 That’s because different foods are thought to have different energies, from cold to neutral to hot.
 Raw fruits and vegetables possess cool energy.
 TCM practitioners say that overconsumption can result in symptoms such as chilliness, mucus, congestion, fatigue and depletion, feeling cold, abdominal pain, poor appetite and bloating after meals.
 Hardly glowing health.

 These symptoms are believed to improve when people change their diets by reducing their intake of raw fruits and vegetables, cold water and cold dairy products.
 In traditional Chinese medicine, the optimal ratio of raw to cooked foods is individual.
 Animal protein is very warming, so people who eat meat every day are thought to be able to handle more raw foods.
 Vegetarians, on the other hand, are thought to be able to eat less raw foods because they don’t consume animal protein.
 From a Western perspective, this is directly opposite to what advocates of vegan or raw diets tell us.